leancodepl/js_corelibrary/packages/force-update/README.md

 1. The Vite plugin reads the `APP_VERSION` environment variable and creates a `/version` endpoint that serves the current version.
 Environment variable name can be overridden.
-2. The `listenOnForceUpdate` function periodically polls this endpoint.
+2. The `listenOnForceUpdate` fetches initial version from the endpoint and then periodically polls it.
 3. When a version mismatch is detected, it triggers the `onNewVersionAvailable` callback.
 4. You can then prompt the user to reload or automatically refresh the page.

-## Building

-Run `nx build force-update` to build the library.

-## Running unit tests

-Run `nx test force-update` to execute the unit tests via [Jest](https://jestjs.io).